The geometry of 2-calibrated manifolds: Introduction and statement of results

 In section \ref{sec:esttrans} we give an account of the notion of estimated transversality of a section along a distribution.
-For the intrinsic theory (problem $\mathcal{P}$) the distribution will be $D$, whereas for the relative theory the problem $\bar{\mathcal{P}}$ will amount to achieve transversality along $M\subset (M\times[-\epsilon,\epsilon],\Omega)$.
-We will also introduce the right class of stratifications $\mathcal{S}$ (already defined in the symplectic setting in \cite{Au01}), the so called \emph{approximately holomorphic finite Whitney stratifications}, whose strata roughly behave as the zero section of a vector bundle in the sense that locally they will be given by approximately holomorphic functions and they will be transversal enough to the fibers.
-The fundamental result (lemma \ref{lem:localchartrans}) will be that locally estimated transversally along $D$ (resp. $M$) of a section to $\mathcal{S}$ (resp. $\bar{\mathcal{S}}$) will be equivalent to estimated transversality along $D$ (resp. $M$) to ${\bf 0}$ of a related $\mathbb{C}^l$-valued approximately holomorphic function.
+For the intrinsic theory (problem $\mathcal{P}$) the distribution will be $D$, whereas for the relative theory the problem $\bar{\mathcal{P}}$ will amount to achieving transversality over $M\subset (M\times[-\epsilon,\epsilon],\Omega)$.
+We will also introduce the right class of stratifications $\mathcal{S}$ (already defined in the symplectic setting in \cite{Au01}), the so called approximately holomorphic finite Whitney stratifications, whose strata roughly behave as the zero section of a vector bundle in the sense that locally they will be given by approximately holomorphic functions and they will be transverse enough to the fibers.
+The fundamental technical result (lemma \ref{lem:localchartrans}) will be that locally estimated transversality along $D$ (resp. over $M$) of an approximately holomorphic section to $\mathcal{S}$ (resp. $\bar{\mathcal{S}}$), will be equivalent to estimated transversality along $D$ (resp. over $M$) to ${\bf 0}$ of a related $\mathbb{C}^l$-valued approximately holomorphic function.